Archives

 Access historical Monographs, Year Books, and newsletters.

-Learn about our rights policies and how to request permissions to use Carnegie materials.
+Learn about our rights policies and how to request permissions to use Carnegie Science materials.

-Carnegie Institution for Science’s archives are open to researchers by advance appointment only.
-Contact an archivist to schedule a research appointment.
-All researchers must complete a Registration Form and agree to abide by Carnegie’s Researcher Rules and Protocols throughout their research visit.
+All researchers must complete a Registration Form and agree to abide by Carnegie Science’s Researcher Rules and Protocols throughout their research visit.

 The Huntington Library

-In the 1980s, Carnegie deposited a large quantity of rare books, manuscripts, and photographs related to the history of Mt.
-Wilson Observatory at the Huntington Library.
-These materials include the papers of Edwin Hubble and other Carnegie Observatories researchers and a collection of over 3,300 photographs taken between 1903, when Mt.
-Wilson Observatory was founded, and the 1970s.
+In the 1980s, Carnegie Science deposited a large quantity of archival records and photographs, manuscripts, and rare books related to the history of the Carnegie Observatories at the Huntington Library.
+These materials include the papers of Edwin Hubble and other Carnegie Observatories researchers and a collection of over 3,300 photographs taken between 1904, when Mount Wilson Observatory was founded, and the 1970s.
 Detailed information about these materials can be found starting on page 34 of the Huntington Collections in the History of Science guide and digitized materials can be accessed through the Huntington’s Digital Library.

 National Museum of Health and Medicine (NMHM)